-“Midnight at the Oasis” (Maria Muldour)
+“Midnight at the Oasis” (Maria Muldaur)

-Today’s classic song of the day is another song that didn’t sound like anything else on the radio at the time (or even after), “Midnight at the Oasis” by Maria Muldour.
+Today’s classic song of the day is another song that didn’t sound like anything else on the radio at the time (or even after), “Midnight at the Oasis” by Maria Muldaur.
 This sultry ode to a desert love affair was released in February of 1974 and peaked at #6 on the Billboard Hot 100.
 Billboard ranked it as the #13 song for the entire year and it was nominated for (but didn’t win) Record of the Year and Song of the Year at the Grammy Awards.
 (It lost to Olivia Newton-John’s “I Honestly Love You” and Barbra Streisand’s “The Way We Were,” respectively.)

-“Midnight at the Oasis” was written by David Nichtern, a guitarist who was working with Maria Muldour at the time.
-He actually wrote it earlier and when Ms. Muldour came up one song short for her self-titled debut album, she remembered the tune and had Nichtern play it for producer Lenny Waronker.
+“Midnight at the Oasis” was written by David Nichtern, a guitarist who was working with Maria Muldaur at the time.
+He actually wrote it earlier and when Ms. Muldaur came up one song short for her self-titled debut album, she remembered the tune and had Nichtern play it for producer Lenny Waronker.
 Waronker had been looking for a mid-tempo tune to balance out the album’s slower and faster numbers, and “Midnight at the Oasis” fit the bill.

 David Nichtern remembers, sort of, what inspired the song: